-1 Practice the "real food",
+1. Practice "real food",

-2 Get used to reading the ingredients of the products you usually buy.
+2. Get used to reading the ingredients of the products you usually buy.

-4 Do not be afraid of "good" fats.
+4. Don't be afraid of "good" fats.

 5 Introduce raw vegetables and fruits daily into your diet.